 This all happened as a result of the Austin Healey 100's triumph in motorsport.
 Back then, as it is now, success on the track was rewarded with success in the showroom.
 More success and development resulted in the third vehicle leaving the Austin Healey stable; the Austin Healey 3000.
 It is still largely recognised as one of the best British automobiles ever built.
 If you need new Borrani wire wheels for your Austin Healey, please see below for more information.

 History of the Austin Healey Endurance Record car

 "Then one day I heard a rumour of 'the last known factory lightweight chassis' which I purchased after verifying its likely originality with two known Healey specialists.
-This chassis is lightened in the ways that the works used and was being used in the seventies to underpin another project.
+This chassis is lightened in the ways that the works use to and was being used in the seventies to underpin another project.
 This seemed the best place to start a recreation.
-I knew that if I was to attempt an endurance record I would have to re engineer the car to a safe and competent standard and as such any old parts just would not do the job even if they existed.
+I knew that if I was to attempt an endurance record I would have to re-engineer the car to a safe and competent standard and as such any old parts just would not do the job even if they existed.
 It was my objective to set about reconstructing a car capable of not only replicating the 1954 achievements, but also a car that embraced the spirit and style of the original vehicle (no modern tricks).
 So I sought professional help from the best Healey competition experts that I could find and put the project in the hands of Jeremy Welch".